-During the quarter, a consultancy agreement was entered into with a current director of the Company.
+During the year, a consultancy agreement was entered into with a current director of the Company to provide consulting services.
 The consultancy agreement has an initial term lasting three months and automatically renews for an additional three months unless the Company gives written notice not less than thirty days prior to the end of the initial term.